Key Takeaways

 Sources

-- Corta-Flx Pellets — Mad Barn Feed Bank Nutritional Profile (accessed April 2026).
+- Mad Barn Feed Bank — Corta-Flx Pellets Nutritional Profile (accessed April 2026).
 Independent nutritional analysis, scoop size verification (38.5 g per Mad Barn vs 28 g / 1 oz per manufacturer label).

-- Corta-Flx Pellets 40 lb — Chewy.com (accessed April 2026).
-User reviews, inactive ingredient cross-check.
-12 lb listed at $152.15 (out of stock).
+- Chewy — Corta-Flx Pellets 40 lb (accessed April 2026).
+Inactive ingredient cross-check.
+12 lb listed at $152.15 (out of stock at time of access).